msboswell/milesboswell.com/README.md

 sounds like a good idea because the whole site seems pretty static anyways.
 Gatsby could also improve image loading, like the huge background image on the home page.
   - could be made directly in React
   - could try to make it in Gatsby (make sure routing still works)
   - running WordPress in a Docker container is cool and easy
   - there are other ways of making an easily managable blog

+At some point, maybe the whole site could be migrated to Gatsby.
+Currently, this sounds like a good idea because the whole site seems pretty static anyways.
+Gatsby could also improve image loading, like the huge background image on the home page.

 This project was bootstrapped with
 [Create React App](https://github.com/facebook/create-react-app).